stelligent/lockdown/README.md

 ```

 AWS profile must be set with "root" keys.
-This means the "AdministratorAccess" aws managed
+This means the "AdministratorAccess" IAM managed
 policy must be attached to the user whose keys are executing this code.